-Wrought handles often have fine lines in the metal, most easily seen on freshly restored pieces free of rust.
+Wrought handles have fine lines in the metal, most easily seen on freshly restored pieces.
 The lines come from remnants of slag in the wrought iron.
 When the iron is stretched or bent, the bits of slag leave visible dark streaks called grains.
 Look for graining in the regions of the handle that have been manipulated by the smith: the curve from the baseplate to the handle shaft, or along the shaft where it has been lengthened.

 Punched or rat tail hanging loops